WICG/attribution-reporting-api/aggregate_key_discovery.md

 To ensure privacy, noise will be added to all requested buckets before thresholding, even if they are not part of the aggregatable reports.
 Therefore, buckets without any input may have non-zero values and appear similar to buckets that had input.
 Thus, a threshold will be chosen that minimizes the number of buckets in the output that are pure noise values (high precision) and maximizes the number of buckets with input (high recall).

-The adtech-specified threshold works as a lever to control a trade off between the precision and recall of the output.
+The ad-tech-specified threshold works as a lever to control a trade off between the precision and recall of the output.

 ![Precision recall tradeoff diagram](precision-recall-tradeoff.svg) _Fig 1: The chart shows two overlapping distributions, one in blue for false conversions (no user contribution) and one in orange for true conversions (have user contribution).
 Two distributions are divided by a threshold value, buckets that exceed the threshold (positive) are reported while the buckets that do not exceed the threshold (negative) are not reported in the output._